 This morning we travel by 4 x 4 jeep to the top of Vatnajökull and take a snow cat across the glacier.
 The spectacular ride up to the glacier offers sweeping views down into the valleys and over the North Atlantic Ocean.

-Following an early buffet lunch in a ski hut on top of the glacier, we descend and drive to the The Þórbergur Centre, containing an exhibition dedicated to the great writer Þórbergur Þórðarson (1888-1974).
-An ironist, satirist, volatile critic, and ground-breaking achiever in experimental auto-fiction, Þórbergur arguably remains among Iceland’s most beloved 20th century authors.
+Following an early buffet lunch in a ski hut on top of the glacier, we descend and drive to the he Þórbergur Centre, containing an exhibition dedicated to the great writer Þórbergur Þórðarson (1888-1974).
+An ironist, satirist, volatile critic, and ground-breaking achiever in experimental auto-fiction, Þórbergur is arguably one of Iceland’s most beloved 20th century authors.
 The centre occupies a prominent purpose-built site featuring a row of two metre-high book spines that line the side of the building.

 The remainder of the afternoon is devoted to visiting the Breiðárlón and Jökulsárlón glacial lagoons.
 From the centre we continue further along the coast, where at the south end of Vatnajökull, we first visit Breiðárlón, a land-locked glacial lagoon.